NOTE:

 of hot rod tunes in

-to strike while the iron
+order to strike while

-was hot.
-The resulting
+the iron was hot.
+The

-album, Hot
+resulting album, Hot

 Rod City, while